-The model we propose can be informally described as follows. \begin{enumerate} \item The model is a system with interacting marked point processes. \item Each point process indicates the successive times in which a social actor express either a ``favorable'' $(+1)$ or ``contrary'' $(-1)$ opinion on a certain subject.
+\item Each point process indicates the successive times in which a social actor expresses either a ``favorable'' $(+1)$ or ``contrary'' $(-1)$ opinion on a certain topic.

-\item When an actor express an opinion, social pressure on them is reset to 0, and simultaneously, social pressures on all the other actors change by one unit in the direction of the opinion that was just expressed.
+\item When an actor expresses an opinion, social pressure on it is reset to 0, and simultaneously, social pressures on all the other actors change by one unit in the direction of the opinion that was just expressed.

-\item The orientation and the rate at which an actor express an opinion is influenced by the social pressure exerted on them, modulated by a polarization coefficient.
+\item The orientation and the rate at which an actor expresses an opinion is influenced by the social pressure exerted on it, modulated by a polarization coefficient.
 The greater the value of the polarization coefficient, the greater the speed in which actors express opinions and the greater the tendency of each actor to express opinions in the same direction of its social pressure.